The best cooling mattress 2025: cool beds to beat the heat all year round

 Too firm for side sleepers

 The Cocoon Chill magic begins with a cover designed to remain cool to the touch during sleep.
-Beneath this are two layers of the brand’s Phase Change Material pressure-relieving memory foam, designed to dissipates body heat while adapting to your unique body shape and supporting your spine in various sleeping positions.
-It also provides a little of that 'sink-in' feeling but with that all-important spinal support.
+Beneath this are two layers of the brand’s pressure-relieving memory foam made with phase change material, designed to dissipate body heat while adapting to your unique shape and supporting your spine in various sleeping positions.
+It also provides a little of that 'sink-in' feeling but with that all-important lumbar support for sleepers who like to be cradled by their mattress.

 In our tests, we found the Chill comfortable for most sleepers in most positions, although be aware if you're heavier in weight, you might sink through the memory foam layer and find it a bit too firm.
 The Cocoon Chill cooling mattress has a core layer made up of eight-inch pocketed coils, which will give this model a slightly bouncier feel.
 There are firmer coils around the perimeter to bolster the edges, meaning you can make use of every inch of your bed space.

 The cooling here is excellent for the price.
 Our reviewers found the Chill to be noticeably better at regulating temperature than any other mid-range foam mattress they'd tested, and one of the most consistently cool mattresses they'd slept on.
-Note, however, that spending a bit more will yield better chilling features – if you have a slightly bigger budget, a good upgrade would be the Nectar Premier Copper at #5.
+Note, however, that spending a bit more will yield better chilling features — if you have a slightly bigger budget, a good upgrade would be the Brooklyn Bedding at #4.

 Specifications